bugcrowd/test-summary-buildkite-plugin/README.md

 ### Formatter

 There are two formatter types, `summary` and `details`.

-The `summary` formatter only includes a single line in the markdown for each failure.
+The `summary` formatter includes a single line for each failure.

 ![example summary annotation](doc/summary.png)

-The details formatter
+The `details` formatter
 includes extra information about the failure in an accordion (if available).

 ![example details annotation](doc/details.png)